imteekay/machine-learning-research/machine-learning.md

   - Why do we need activation functions?
     - Using a linear activation function or no activation, the model is just a linear regression
     - If using a linear activation function, the forward prop will be a linear combination leading to an output equivalent to a linear regression
+  - Softmax uses exponentiation to compute the probability of each class in a multiclass classification problem.
+The intuition behind the exponentiation
+    - Transforms arbitrary real-valued scores into positive values.
+    - Amplifies the differences between scores, emphasizing the most likely class.
+    - Allows for the subsequent normalization step to create a valid probability distribution.
+    - Provides mathematical convenience for optimization algorithms like gradient descent.

 ## Mathematics